 You can compare rates for your Medicare prescription drug plan just as you compare Medigap rates.
 The benefits offered can vary from one insurance company to insurance agency, but every Medicare beneficiary is guaranteed a policy upon application.

 Medicare Supplement Plans in Rhode Island: When Can I Enroll?

 You can apply for the best Medicare Supplement plan in Rhode Island anytime after you enroll in Medicare Part B, but you will have to go through underwriting and answer questions regarding your medical history if you don’t apply during the initial enrollment period or a special enrollment period.
 Outside of these enrollment periods, the insurance company can increase your rate based on your medical history, or they can decline your application for coverage.

 Your initial Medigap open enrollment period starts on the first day of the month in which you turn 65.
 It stays open for six months, and you’re guaranteed enrollment without answering any medical questions during that period.
 As long as premiums are paid on time, insurance companies cannot cancel Medicare Supplement plans at any time if they were secured during the initial enrollment period.
 To keep out-of-pocket costs for your monthly premiums low — regardless of if you sign up for Medigap Plan A, Medigap Plan C, or any other plan for 2020 — then you should sign up during this period if you can.

 Can I Use My Rhode Island Medicare Supplement Plan In Other States?

-One of the biggest benefits of enrolling in Medicare Supplement plans is the freedom to choose your medical professionals regardless of where they practice.
+One of the biggest benefits of enrolling in one of the best Medicare Supplement plans in Rhode Island is the freedom to choose your medical professionals regardless of where they practice.
 While your zip code does impact your premium and you may experience a rate change if you move to a new state, you can see any doctor that accepts Medicare regardless of zip codes or state boundaries.